davisengeler/griddle/README.md

 # Griddle

-[Griddle](https://griddle.app) is a simple python app made for Docker that helps you save money on your energy bill by watching the live price of electricity in your billing zone and making clever adjustments to your home's temperature range.
+[Griddle](https://griddle.app) is a simple python app made for Docker that helps you save money on your energy bill.
+It watches the live price of electricity in your billing zone and makes clever adjustments to your thermostat.
+In this version, Griddle uses IFTTT to adjust your home's comfort range *just enough* to shift your power consumption closer to the low 'average price' of wholesale providers.

 Griddle is only beneficial if you use a variable rate wholesale rate energy provider like [Griddy](http://ssqt.co/mefxez0).
 These providers can average well below the rates of typical plans as long as you can shape your consumption against the volatile live market price.
-Griddle takes the hassle away!
+Griddle takes a lot of the hassle away from avoiding the spikes.

 It's a little bit wonky to set up in this version.
 That said, during certain peaks it's saved me several dollars per minute on my energy bill.
 I have plans to improve it sooner rather than later, but feel free to set it up now if you don't mind the dependencies.